 We often read of a young gentleman purchasing a commission in either the militia or the regulars during the Regency era, but did conditions exist when a commission could not be secured?
-The answer is “Yes,” but there were conditions and exceptions.
+The answer is “Yes,” but there were rules and exceptions.

 Not all regiments were open to purchase of rank!

 According to the “History” section of the British Army website, “The Royal Military Academy Sandhurst (RMAS) was formed in 1947.
 It was descended from two older institutions, the Royal Military Academy (RMA) and the Royal Military College (RMC).

 “The RMA had been founded in 1741 at Woolwich to train gentlemen cadets for the Royal Artillery and Royal Engineers, and later for the Royal Corps of Signals and some for the Royal Tank Corps.
 It remained there until it was closed on mobilisation in 1939.

 “The RMC began in 1800 as a school for staff officers which later became the Staff College, Camberley.
 A Junior Department was formed in 1802, to train gentlemen cadets as officers of the Line.
 A new college was built at Sandhurst, into which the cadets moved in 1812.
 After 1860, the RMC succeeded the East India Company’s Military Seminary as the establishment where most officers of the Indian Army were trained.
 Following the abolition of the purchase system in 1870, attendance at Sandhurst became the usual route to a commission.
 The college was enlarged in 1912, when New College was built.”